FTC Endorsement Guidelines for Influencer and UGC Content

 UGC for Athleisure Brands: 8 Programme Tear-Downs

-Size diversity, body-type representation, technical claims, return-rate reduction.
-The patterns that separate the athleisure UGC programmes that work from the ones that just spend.
+Size diversity, body-type representation, technical claims, return-rate reduction: what separates athleisure UGC programmes that work from ones that just spend.

 - Strategy